Error998/SAMUpdater/README.md

 Todo sanity check :)
 ---------------------
-Done -> Update Updater

-Done -> Download pack.xml

-Done -> Get pack details

-Parse modules

-Done -> Parse files
- - path
- - filename
- - url
- - hash
- - overwrite
- - remove
- - extract
- - file size

-Done -> Remove file

-Planned -> Extract archive files

-Done -> Download file

-Done -> Check cache
+Download cache

-Done -> Check hash

 Move download from cache to installation destination

+Remove files

 Auto configure Magic Launcher Profile

 Create log file with very verbose output on what the Updater is doing

 Make Pack Creator more user friendly

-Create GUI
+Planned features - support file archives in remote repository
+				 - extracting of archive to local cache